 World War I was a conflict between European powers.
 This statement contains a weak, obvious generality without an argument to be proven.
-It is not aggressive and does not stand in need of proof.
+It is not aggressive and does not need proof.

 World War I was the result of various international power struggles in Europe.
-This statement is sustainable and stands in need of proof, but it is not very aggressive and is too broad to be proven.
+This statement is sustainable and needs proof, but it is not aggressive and is too broad to be proven.

 World War I resulted from the coming together of various long-term and short-term international power struggles, best characterized by a series of preconditions, precipitants, and triggers.
-This statement is aggressive, sustainable, and stands in need of proof.
-It also indicates the structure of the paper, which is an optional component of a thesis statement.
+This statement is aggressive, sustainable, and needs proof.
+It also indicates the paper's structure, which is an optional component of a thesis statement.